mojule/entity-schema/README.md

 [src/predicates/ref-schema.ts](/src/predicates/ref-schema.ts)

-These are the only exception to the `title` and `type` rule, but the schema they point to must be App Schema, which have both of those fields
+These are the only exception to the `title` and `type` rule, but the schema they point to must be RootSchema, which have both of those fields

 ### Subschema